casualuser/compound-angular/README.md

 Compound controller for model ui binding.
 (Dev layer: Browser and presentation tier (Bower, Angular, PhantomJS))

-_While these two projects will coexist in the same root project directory the Angular app will be in 'aapp/' and Compound in 'capp/' to keep their code & assets seperate since they're similarly structured.
+_While these two projects will coexist in the same root directory the Angular app will be in 'aapp/' and Compound in 'capp/' to keep their code & assets isolated since they're similarly structured.
 As testing goes on with Coangular we may end up merging it into a single application directory but for now we're making them that way to be safe._

 _By default Coangular will use a Redis store you must perhaps install manually as a prerequiste.
 It'll come pre-configured for local-only, no pw, DB:2 on :6379._